-In the west, the word Viking usually bring to mind Norsemen heading west and leaving their marks on Ireland and England, such as the city of York, once known as Jorvik, a very Norwegian name indeed.
+In the west, the word Viking usually brings to mind Norsemen heading west and leaving their marks on Ireland and England, such as the city of York, once known as Jorvik, a very Norwegian name indeed.
 They colonised Iceland and Greenland, and were even the first Europeans to discover North America.
 The Swedish Vikings are […]

 Faroe Islands roads are spectacular, not least Oyggjarvegur, the mountain road from Torshavn, the archipelago’s tiny capital, towards the northern islands.
 But then, nothing less is to be expected in the world’s best island-destination.
 In places, there are no barriers between us and a 1000-foot drop into the chilling waters of the North Atlantic fjord. […]

 With the Nobel Peace Prize Ceremony coming up this weekend, Oslo is the obvious choice for this chapter in Magic of Cities.
 The focus will be free travel.
 That’s right: low-budget, or rather no-budget, free Oslo attractions.
 Norway is not exactly famous for being a budget destination, so you might be surprised how much is […]